 Experience at The Royal Veterinary College suggests that the preparation process has a greater influence on the nature of the product than tissue source does, although there is currently no data comparing different products.

-The equine population is estimated to be about 800,000 in the UK.
-Tendon over-strain injuries are the most common orthopaedic injury in all equine disciplines and 25% of National Hunt horses in training have evidence of superficial digital flexor tendinopathy.
-The market size for stem cell therapy in horses is therefore considerable; however this is potentially greater for companion animals where the total population of dogs and cats is tenfold higher (about nine million in the UK).
+Stem cell based techniques used in horses are being translated in pilot studies into treatment of human tendon injuries, where injuries associated with athletic activity and ageing frequently occur in both species and thus have close similarities.
+There is greater potential for companion animals where the total UK population of dogs and cats is around nine million in the UK.
 Supraspinatus tendinopathy in dogs is common and trials show positive outcomes in the US.
 The prevalence of hip and elbow osteoarthritis arthritis is 6.6% increasing to >10% in some purebred dogs and this is a potential new area for development of the treatment.

 This video shows work inspired by research at the RVC and won first prize at the Orthopaedic Research Society (ORS) Media Outreach Awards.

 The video was produced by Jan Barfoot (MRC Centre for Regenerative Medicine in Edinburgh - www.crm.ed.ac.uk) and Ryan Lewis (ScideLight - www.scidelight.com).